Who is RoadBlock 1%er

 As one Judge declared, they wanted to make an example of him to discourage others from joining motorcycle clubs.
 Ironically, even from a prison cell, RB became well known in the U.S. and internationally as an example of a true 1%er who could not be broken by years of incarceration.
 As for the motorcycle clubs the judge hoped to eliminate, they are stronger today than ever.

 In the years following 9/11, RB began to receive correspondence from young military people.
 Their courage, despite the traumatic physical and mental injuries they sustained, profoundly affected RB.
-These vets returned home to a world they no longer felt comfortable in, just as many Vietnam vets did in RB's era.
+These vets returned home to a world they no longer felt comfortable in, just as many Vietnam vets did in RB’s era.
+RB was reminded of the importance of the oath he himself made as a seventeen year old Air Force recruit many years ago to protect and defend the Constitution.
 Even from his prison cell, RB became an outspoken advocate for disabled vets, and the rights they were due.

 In December 2009, RB finally reached his mandatory release date, and was allowed to go home after almost 30 years in prison.